 6. Start a company culture newsletter

-Create a weekly newsletter that covers includes birthday’s, work anniversaries, and other life events.
+Create a weekly newsletter that includes birthdays, work anniversaries, and other life events.
 This is a great way to break up company communications with a lighter tone.
 You can also ask an employee to share a short blurb about themselves - what they do in their spare time or why they are excited to work on your company’s mission.
 At Eden Health, we call that a #missionmoment!

 7. Start a club (or two!)